-We decided to return to the Great Hall, drop Nacho off and pick up our luggage and drive the 30 or so km back to Bustamante where we had pre-booked the hotel that we had stayed last time, and get the tyre repaired.
-As we drove off, John noticed that the spare tyre on the front looked a bit soft.
+We decided to return to the Great Hall, drop Nacho off and pick up our luggage and drive the 30 or so km back to Bustamante where we had pre-booked the hotel that we had stayed last time, and get the tire repaired.
+As we drove off, John noticed that the spare tire on the front looked a bit soft.
 Never mind, let’s go!
-Most of you will recognise ‘puncture-phobia’ when you are left without a spare, so I made a number of tyre check stops, each time confirming that the tyre was getting worse.
+Most of you will recognize ‘puncture-phobia’ when you are left without a spare, so I made a number of tire check stops, each time confirming that the tire was getting worse.
 4 km from the gate to the main road, John hung his head out of the window to confirm that we were practically riding on the rims.
 Time to stop.

-Tomorrow we head off in the direction of Monterrey, where Dollar have an office for a chat about a replacement spare tyre.
+Tomorrow we head off in the direction of Monterrey, where Dollar have an office for a chat about a replacement spare tire.